Warnings for Invokamet

 Hypersensitivity Reactions

 Hypersensitivity reactions, including angioedema and anaphylaxis, have been reported with canagliflozin.
 These reactions generally occurred within hours to days after initiating canagliflozin.
-If hypersensitivity reactions occur, discontinue use of INVOKAMET; treat and monitor until signs and symptoms resolve [see CONTRAINDICATIONS and ADVERSE REACTIONS].
+If hypersensitivity reactions occur, discontinue use of INVOKAMET or INVOKAMET XR; treat and monitor until signs and symptoms resolve [see CONTRAINDICATIONS and ADVERSE REACTIONS].

 Bone Fracture

-An increased risk of bone fracture, occurring as early as 12 weeks after treatment initiation, was observed in patients using canagliflozin.
-Consider factors that contribute to fracture risk prior to initiating INVOKAMET [see ADVERSE REACTIONS].
+An increased risk of bone fracture, occurring as early as 12 weeks after treatment initiation, was observed in patients using canagliflozin in the CANVAS trial [see Clinical Studies].
+Consider factors that contribute to fracture risk prior to initiating INVOKAMET or INVOKAMET XR [see ADVERSE REACTIONS].

 Vitamin B12 Levels

-In controlled, 29-week clinical trials of metformin, a decrease to subnormal levels of previously normal serum vitamin B12 levels, without clinical manifestations, was observed in approximately 7% of metformin-treated patients.
-Such decreases, possibly due to interference with B12 absorption from the B12-intrinsic factor complex, is, however, very rarely associated with anemia or neurologic manifestations due to the short duration (less than 1 year) of the clinical trials.
-This risk may be more relevant to patients receiving long-term treatment with metformin and adverse hematologic and neurologic reactions have been reported postmarketing.
-The decrease in vitamin B12 levels appears to be rapidly reversible with discontinuation of metformin or vitamin B12 supplementation.
-Measure hematologic parameters on an annual basis in patients on INVOKAMET and investigate and treat if abnormalities occur.
-Patients with inadequate vitamin B12 or calcium intake or absorption may be predisposed to developing subnormal vitamin B12 levels, and routine serum vitamin B12 measurement at 2-to 3-year intervals is recommended in these patients.
+In metformin HCl clinical trials of 29-week duration, a decrease to subnormal levels of previously normal serum vitamin B12 levels was observed in approximately 7% of patients.
+Such decrease, possibly due to interference with B12 absorption from the B12-intrinsic factor complex, may be associated with anemia but appears to be rapidly reversible with discontinuation of metformin HCl or vitamin B12 supplementation.
+Certain individuals (those with inadequate vitamin B12 or calcium intake or absorption) appear to be predisposed to developing subnormal vitamin B12 levels.
+Measure hematologic parameters on an annual basis and vitamin B12 at 2- to 3-year intervals in patients on INVOKAMET or INVOKAMET XR and manage any abnormalities [see ADVERSE REACTIONS].

 Advise the patient to read the FDA-Approved Patient Labeling (Medication Guide).